-The connection between the artist William Orpen, the mass murderer Henry Landru, The judge Sir James Stirling and the actor Charlie Chaplin.
+The connection between the artist William Orpen, the mass murderer Henri Landru, the judge Sir James Stirling and the actor Charlie Chaplin.

 Before I get into explaining why I believe this painting has been wrongly attributed to Orpen’s experience attending the trial in November 1921 in Versailles of the French serial killer – Henri Désiré Landru, (1869 – 1922), I’d like to give some background information on the rather fascinating case of this mass murderer.

 A study for ‘The Trial of Landru‘ by Sir William Orpen.
 The original hung in the Paris office of The Daily Mail, it disappeared when that office was closed down in the 1930s.

 Landru served his compulsory 4 years in the French army (1887 – 1891).
 He had a daughter with his cousin but married another woman and they had 4 boys.
 He himself was the victim of a scam and I guess he then figured it was a good way to make money.
 He originally started out scamming lonely poverty-stricken women out of their possessions, then their pensions.
 He was caught in 1900 and served two years in prison for fraud after he tried to withdraw funds from the Comptoir d’Escompte bank using a fake identity.
 While in jail he apparently attempted suicide.
 Upon his release, he returned to his criminal activities and served several more spells in prison.